Home » Posts tagged 'post-growth'

 From “Green Growth” to Post-Growth

-The seduction of economic growth is all-pervasive.
+From “Green Growth” to Post-Growth (Photo: Pixabay) The seduction of economic growth is all-pervasive.
 Even within progressive circles that claim to understand that growth is causing ecological destruction, there is hope in a new type of salvation: “green growth.”
-This is the idea that technology will become more efficient and allow us to grow the economy while reducing our impact on the environment.
-In other words, we will be able to decouple gross domestic product (GDP) from resource use and carbon emissions.
+This is the idea that technology will become more efficient and allow us to grow the […]

 Earth Overshoot Day and Not-For-Profit Enterprise

-In 2015, 13 August is Earth Overshoot Day.
+Earth Overshoot Day and Not-For-Profit Enterprise In 2015, 13 August is Earth Overshoot Day.
 The day marks the estimated calendar date when humanity’s demand on the planet’s ecological services (which produce renewable resources and assimilate wastes) outstrips what the Earth can supply.
-This means that for the rest of the year, we are taking more than is regenerated, operating in Overshoot.
-Last year, Earth Overshoot Day was August 19th.
-We first went into Overshoot in the late 1970s, and since then the day has crept ever earlier on the calendar.
-This means we are using the ecological resources of just over 1.5 Earths.
+This means that for the rest of the year, we are taking more than […]

 Are We Hard-Wired to Think We Can Grow Forever? « Center for the Advancement of the Steady State Economy